SiriusBYT/Flashcord/README.md

 Before we can start, decide which version of Flashcord you would like to install, the Stable version gets updates every week or more while the "SID" versions gets updated daily.
 SID can be unstable at times so if you want a theme that just works then install Stable.
 ## 🦺 Installing Stable:
 [For Replugged Users, simply click here](https://replugged.dev/install?identifier=com.sirio-network.flashcord), this will open a page that will communicate with your client to install Flashcord.
+#### WARNING: Flashcord Stable is no longer available for Replugged users via the Replugged Store (or will be very soon) due to certain parts of Flashcord that were accidentally approved when in the end they weren't intended to be.
+As I do not want to compromise on features, Flashcord is thus no longer approved by the Replugged Team (or will be extremely soon).
+The link to install stable thus == probably == no longer works.
 ### You can install Flashcord Stable on other clients such as BetterDiscord or Vencord by adding this to your QuickCSS, please note that Flashcord doesn't fully support other clients!
 ⚠️ You cannot decide if you wanna update or not with this method, it updates as soon as your client fetches for Flashcord's code.
 ```